karahan-sahin/api.ellipsis/README.md

-# api.ellipsis
+# com.ellipsis

-The backend for ellipsis annotation user interface
+The web application for ellipsis annotation user interface